Whangarei Functional Orthodontics and Fastbraces®

-Fastbraces® is the revolutionary system of fast, safe, easy and affordable braces for patients who have all of their permanent teeth.
+Functional Orthodontics and Fastbraces® are the revolutionary systems of fast, safe, easy and affordable braces for patients who have all of their permanent teeth.
 It is changing the field of orthodontics because it is a complete, non-extraction system, for most cases, which provides patients with outstanding results.

 How does it work?